polterguy/lizzie/docs/introduction.md

 such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that into another function, without evaluating it.
 Below is an example of this.
-Notice, from now on, we will only write out the Lizzie code, to reduce the size of our sample.
+Notice, from now on, we will only write out the Lizzie code, to reduce the size of our samples.

 ```javascript
 var(@foo, function({